Frequently Asked Questions - FSA

 Eligible expenses must be incurred from January 1 through December 31 of the year in which the funds are contributed.
 Claims must be submitted for processing no later than March 31 of the following calendar year.
-In addition, unused funds of up to $500 in a healthcare FSA may be carried over to the following plan year.
-Any funds in excess of $500 at the end of any plan year will be forfeited.
+In addition, unused funds of up to $500 in a healthcare FSA may be carried over to the following plan year provided you re-enroll in the healthcare FSA benefit for the following year.
+Any healthcare FSA funds in excess of $500, and any unused dependent care FSA funds, at the end of any plan year will be forfeited.

 Will these amounts be taxable at a later date?

 No. This is not a tax deferral but is a method to legally reduce the amount of your taxable income.

 What are the minimum and maximum amounts I can elect to contribute to my FSA?

 The minimum amount is $10 per month or $120 per year.
 The maximum amount in 2018 is $2,600 for a healthcare account and $5,000 per household for a dependent day care account.

 Do I have to have a Penn State medical plan in order to have an FSA?

 No, you do not.
 Employees who are not enrolled in a Penn State medical plan will be able access their elected FSA account through their My HealthEquity login.

 Can I change my contribution amounts?